-It’s quite euphoric, even primitive being situated in the remote North Atlantic.
-A certain spirituality amidst our land and sea.
+Newfoundland and Labrador is your premium adventure destination.
+It is quite euphoric, even primitive being situated on the most eastern edge of North America, a certain spirituality amidst our lands and seas.

-Scientists and rock hounds the world over are drawn to NL’s ancient, world-class geology and ecology.
-With early life formation (dating between 500 million and 1.2 billion years ago), ancient rock, continental fault lines, exotic plant species and ancient seas, why wouldn’t they?
+Scientists and rock hounds the world over are also drawn to NL’s ancient, world-class geology and ecology.
+With early life formation (dating between 500 million and 1.2 billion years ago), 3.9 billion-year-old rocks – some of the oldest on earth, continental fault lines, exotic plant species and ancient seas, why wouldn’t they?